mehulagg/gitlab/doc/administration/gitaly/praefect.md

 To reduce PostgreSQL resource consumption, we recommend setting up and configuring [PgBouncer](https://www.pgbouncer.org/) in front of the PostgreSQL instance.
-To do this, replace value of the `POSTGRESQL_SERVER_ADDRESS` with corresponding IP or host address of the PgBouncer instance.
+To do this, set value of the `praefect['database_host']` with corresponding IP or host address of the PgBouncer instance.
+Same for the `praefect['database_port']` setting.

+As PgBouncer allows to manage resources more efficiently Praefect still requires a direct connection to the PostgreSQL database as it utilises a [LISTEN](https://www.postgresql.org/docs/11/sql-listen.html) functionality that is [not supported](https://www.pgbouncer.org/features.html) by the PgBouncer with `pool_mode = transaction`.
+So `praefect['database_host_no_proxy']` and `praefect['database_port_no_proxy']` should use a direct connection, not a PgBouncer connection info.

 This documentation doesn't provide PgBouncer installation instructions, but you can: